FineArtMaths/continua/README.md

 This repo aims to become a broad and innovative modern maths curriculum.
 The target audience is adults who are motivated enough to put in a sustained effort but have no formal training in maths beyond high school.
 The goal is to produce a set of interlinked resources with clear dependencies that are suitable for self-study or as the basis of taught courses.
 They come out of my long-standing educational practice in universities, art schools, adult education colleges and elsewhere.

-None of this should not be understood as a criticism of what anyone is already doing.
+None of this should be understood as a criticism of what anyone is already doing.
 In particular, I literally have no opinion on how best to educate future mathematicians, physicists, engineers and so on.
 And although I think school maths curricula are in dire need of reform, that's not what this project is about.

 ## Continuity